 How to properly seal the timber

 Timber needs to be sealed on all sides, including the cut edges, to be protected from damage.
-Have in mind that they will still occur naturally over time.
+Keep in mind that they will still occur naturally over time.
 Old timber begins to crack, split, swell and even accumulates mould.

 For these reasons, timber needs to be protected with high-quality paint and sealant.
 But doing it once during the installation is not enough.
-You need to maintain the protection regularly and apply new coats according to the manufacturer’s instruction.
+You need to maintain the protection regularly and apply new coats according to the manufacturer’s instructions.

 Timber is predisposed to resin bleeding.
 Many natural softwoods contain resins.
 Dark coloured timber exposed to weather conditions increase the absorption of heat and moisture and can trigger the timber to bleed resin.
-If this happens, it needs to be scraped out and the surface needs to be sanded and recoated.
+If this happens, it needs to be scraped out, and the surface needs to be sanded and recoated.